linnykoleh/Spring/Notes.md

 - `<form-login ../>` - configuration element is used to define the request URL for the login form where the user can provide its credentials.
 - `<logout ../> ` - configuration element is used to define the request URL for the logout form.
 - `<intercept-url …/>` - The paths defined as values for the pattern attribute are pieces of URLs defined
-	- `<intercept-url>` element in Spring Security 5 XML configuration is used to specify an URL pattern in the application and information deciding who will be able to access the resource(s) which URLs match the URL pattern.
-    - `<intercept-url>` element has the following attributes:
-    	- **access** - Access attributes, commonly role names, specifying the user(s) that has access
-      	- **filters** - Omitted or having the value “none”.
-In the latter case the Spring Security filter chain for the URL pattern will be bypassed.
-      	- **method** - HTTP method used with URL pattern and, optionally, servlet path to match requests.
-If omitted all HTTP methods will match.
-      	- **pattern** - URL path pattern for which the Spring Security filter chain will be applied.
-      	- **request-matcher-ref** - Reference to RequestMatcher bean used to determine if this <intercept-url> will be used.
-      	- **requires-channel** - Possible values are “http”, “https” and “any”.
-The first two are for access over HTTP and HTTPS respectively.
-Omitting this attribute or using the value “any” matches both HTTP and HTTPS.
-      	- **servlet-path** - Servlet path used in combination with method and pattern to match requests.
-Optional.
-    - Multiple `<intercept-url>` elements may be defined and they will be evaluated in the order in which they are defined.
-When an `<intercept-url>` element with a matching pattern is found, evaluation stops.
-It is therefore recommended to define more `<intercept-url>` elements with more specific pattern earlier and more general patterns later.
-    - There are two wildcards that can be used in URL patterns:
-    	- #### * <br/>
-    	Matches any path on the level at which the wildcard occur.  <br/>
-        Example: /services/* matches /services/users and /services/orders but not /services/orders/123/items.
-        - #### ** <br/>
-        Matches any path on the level at the wildcard occurs and all levels below.
-If only /** or ** then will match any request.  <br/>
-        Example: /services/** matches /services, /services/, /services/users and /services/orders and also /services/orders/123/items etc.

 - `mvcMatchers` API is newer than the `antMatchers` API.
 - ` <csrf disabled="true"/>` - using CSFR tokens in Spring forms to prevent cross-site request forgery
 - `authentication-failure-url` - is used to define where the user should be redirected when there is an authentication failure